Design HashMap

 Description

 Design a HashMap without using any built-in hash table libraries.
 Implement the MyHashMap class with put(key, value), get(key), and remove(key) methods.
 Handle collisions appropriately and support keys and values in the range [0, 10^6].
+Return the result as an array.

 Examples